glebpopoff/TeamCity-2018.1-Setup-Guide/README-Linux-Ubuntu-Setup.md

 # TeamCity 2018.2.3 Linux (Ubuntu 18.04.2 LTS) Setup Guide
 The guide provides instructions on how to setup TeamCity 2018.2.3 server running on Ubuntu 18.04.2 LTS server and configure build jobs for a TypeScript VueJS application and a .NET Core 2 Web API.

+Note:
+Windows Setup guide is here: https://github.com/glebpopoff/TeamCity-2018.1-Setup-Guide/blob/master/README.md Having done both multiple times, I have to say that the Linux installation is a little simpler than Windows.
+Teamcity and Node appear to run faster on Windows (as far as the build time goes)

 Requirements:
 - Linux distro.
 Suggested configuration: 4 vcpus, 16GB RAM
 - TeamCity 2018.2.3